 Get a clear picture of what the company does and what they expect out of this job role.

-Search for the hiring manager's name to address your cover letter to the right person.
-It also showcases your efforts and avoid making your cover letter look generic.
+Search for the hiring manager's name to address the cover letter to the right person.
+It also showcases your efforts and avoids making the cover letter look generic.

 Explain any Red Flags in Your Resume

 A cover letter can prove to be a savior for you if have any gaps in your resume.
 Be it in your employment dates or education dates.
 They might raise a few questions in the minds of the hiring manager.